 There is a long history of cultural appropriation far worse than that done by the likes of Amis when usurping the voice of the working class.
 Most notable is racial theft that ranges from the Black and White Minstrels to people self-identifying as being of different heritage to that they were born into.
 In terms of art, it is like a venal plagiarism; passing your own work off as authentic is the height of disrespect to the heritage it was derived from.
 Just ask Chuck Berry.

 Proletarian Poetry is about the poems, not the background of the poets.
 It doesn’t matter if the poet doesn’t play bingo or leave their kids in the car with pop and crisps while they get pissed in the pub.
 Of course, that might help if that’s what the poem is about and it doesn’t demonise.
 But a poem needs to be truthful and authentic, have imagination and resonance.
-Just read the poems on this site by Kim Moore (My People) and Dean Atta (I Come From) to see the diversity of the working classes.
+Just read the poems on this site, for example by Kim Moore (My People) to see the diversity of the working classes.

 A reader or listener can tell if the poem lacks these ingredients, which betrays, what Fran Lock, pointedly describes as ventriloquism.
 And as much as I try not to provoke class war on the site, there does come a time when you get angry at such false representation, especially when you read ‘On Ventriloquism‘, such a brilliant and unrelenting poetic diatribe in response to a recent experience at an open mic.
 So Martin Amis, fuck off will you! (more…)